-19. As per Notification no. 49/2015-2020 dated 05.01.2022 (FTP), gold in any form includes gold in any form above 22 carats under Chapter 71 of the ITC (HS), 2017, Schedule-1 (Import Policy) and import of the same is restricted.
-Further, I find that as per Rule 5 of the Baggage Rules, 2016, a passenger residing abroad for more than one year, on return to India, shall be allowed clearance free of duty in his/her bon-fide baggage of jewellery upto weight, of twenty grams with a value cap of Rs.
+19. Further, as per Notification no. 49/2015-2020 dated 05.01.2022 (FTP), gold in any form includes gold in any form above 22 carats under Chapter 71 of the ITC (HS), 2017, Schedule-1 (Import Policy) and import of the same is restricted.
+Further, I find that as per Rule 5 of the Baggage Rules, 2016, a passenger residing abroad for more than one year, on return to India, shall be allowed clearance free of duty in the bon-fide baggage, jewellery upto weight, of twenty grams with a value cap of Rs.
 50,000/- if brought by a gentlemen passenger and forty grams with a value cap of one lakh rupees, if brought by a lady passenger.
 Further, the Board has also issued instructions for compliance by "eligible passenger" and for avoiding such duty concession being misused by the unscrupulous elements vide Circular No. 06/2014-Cus dated 06.03.2014.

 20. A combined reading of the above-mentioned legal provision under the Foreign Trade regulations, Customs Act, 1962 and the notification issued thereunder, clearly indicates that import of gold including gold jewellery through baggage is restricted and condition have been imposed on said import by a passenger such as he/she should be of Indian origin or an Indian passport holder with minimum six months stay abroad etc. only passengers who satisfy these mandatory conditions can import gold as a part of their bone fide personal baggage and the same has be declared to the Customs at their arrival and pay applicable duty in foreign currency/exchange.
 I find that these conditions are nothing but restrictions imposed on the import of the gold through passenger baggage.
-I find from the content of the statement tendered by the noticee under Section 108 of Customs Act, 1962 that the noticee travelled to Dubai on 25.11.2024 and returned back on 26.11.2024 which clearly establish that the noticee is not an "eligible passenger" in terms of the conditions prescribed to become an eligible passenger.
+I find from the content of the statement tendered by the noticee under Section 108 of Customs Act, 1962 that the noticee travelled to Jeddah on 08.02.2025 and returned back on 28.02.2025 which clearly establish that the noticee is not an "eligible passenger" in terms of the conditions prescribed to become an eligible passenger.
+Further, I find that noticee has brought the gold item having total weight 488.500 grams which is more than the prescribed limit.
 Further, the noticee has not declared the same before customs on his arrival which is also an integral condition to import the gold and same has been admitted in his voluntary statement that the noticee wants to clear the gold items clandestinely without payment of eligible custom duty.